Surya Vamsam (1997 film): Production

 The story of Surya Vamsam was written by director Vikraman in 1988 planning to cast actor Vijayakumar and Karthik in lead roles, but after 10 years the film got its venture.
 In 1996, following the success of Poove Unakkaga, producer R. B. Choudary asked Vikraman to direct once again under his Super Good Films banner.
 This time Vikraman came with a relationship between elder brother and younger brother which later became Vaanathaippola (2000).
 After writing the story, he immediately narrated the story to Choudary.
 He was so inspired by story and he decided to produce the film, but he had put one demand to Vikraman to direct this story with Sarathkumar and give dual role for the character of Vellaichamy and Muthu like twin brothers but Vikraman did not accept to make this character with Sarathkumar because he thought of Janagaraj for Vellaichamy character and Vijay for Muthu character.
 After many arguments, Vikraman decided to make the film with Sarathkumar with a different story and Choudary did not accept this at first but later he was convinced with half heart to accept Surya Vamsam which Vikraman had scripted.
+Mahendran was initially approached to play Chinnarasu Gounder's young son; however, Vikraman immediately rejected him citing his arrogant and pompous behaviour.
+The role eventually went to Hemalatha.